 CoinFalcon Withdrawal fees

-One might ask why security is even a feature that we at Cryptowisser have looked for at the different top crypto exchanges.
+One might ask why security is even a feature that we have looked for at the different exchanges.
 Two reasons:

-- Exchanges store a massive amount of valuable personally identifiable information.
-From names to addresses, to government identification details, taxpayer identification number and a lot more; and
+- Exchanges store a lot of personally identifiable info.
+From names to addresses, to government ID details, taxpayer ID numbers and a lot more; and

-- Exchanges handle of course a lot of cash or coin deposits and withdrawals.
+- Exchanges handle a lot of cash or coin deposits and withdrawals.

 We hope you have enjoyed reading the above review.
-We also recommend checking out the following cryptocurrency exchanges.
+We also recommend checking out the following exchanges.
 They are well established in the industry and have also received excellent ratings from the visitors on our site: